node-dot-cpp/memory-safe-cpp/checker/doc/CHECKER-BUILD.md

 I have git and cmake in my system PATH.
 For MSCV and Python I use a bat file to set up environment variables.
 This is better because it allows to have more than one version installed and have scripts to set environment for each version.
 Also will help if you have already installed Python 3 in your environment and don't want to break things by setting global PATH to Python 2.7

-I put all bat files at my project root that is `C:\node-dot-cpp\static-checker`, you can use any root folder but update scripts in this tutorial to match your setup.
+I put all bat files at my project root that is `C:\node-dot-cpp\memory-safe-cpp\checker`, you can use any root folder but update scripts in this tutorial to match your setup.

 I use `build-env.bat` with the following: